peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 #### Average request time per host

+Let's see if slow requests are specific to either of the hosts of our service.
+If one host is slower than the other, this could be a configuration issue.

 ```sql
 select [Host], AVG([RequestTime])
 from [Log]
 group by [Host]
 ```

+The average is different for the two hosts.
+But from these information we do not know if the difference is significant.
+Let us dive into deeper analysis of this.

 ## Detailed analysis of response times

+The average of the response times per host is different.
+But whether this difference is significant, we cannot yet establish.
+The average response time is a good measure, but it is volatile to outliers.
+Outliers are measurement points that are so off the chart, that they distort the data too much for meaningful analysis.

 ## Visualize with Excel